fwcd/llcurry/README.md

 An experimental compiler from [ICurry](https://git.ps.informatik.uni-kiel.de/curry-packages/icurry) (`.icy`) to [LLVM IR](https://llvm.org/docs/LangRef.html) (`.ll`).

+> Note: The compiler is highly work-in-progress and not yet ready for production usage!

 ## Usage

 To use this compile, first make sure to have a recent Curry compiler (e.g. PAKCS) and the Curry Package Manager (CPM) installed.
 Then run